 If you think your pup might need melatonin, there are some situations where starting a melatonin supplement on your own is probably okay, but others where consulting with your veterinarian is important first.

-If your pup is experiencing signs of separation anxiety, phobias to certain planned events like fireworks or large parties, or if you're seeing her have trouble sleeping at night, consider starting with a low-dose melatonin supplement made for dogs like Quiet Moments.
+If your pup is experiencing signs of separation anxiety, phobias to certain planned events like fireworks or large parties, or if you're seeing her have trouble sleeping at night, consider starting with a low-dose melatonin supplement made for dogs.

 Many folks will find success for mild conditions or targeted events where a light dose that doesn't cause heavy sedation, will do the trick.